Dyson is no stranger to incrementally improving its product line.

 Low Pile Carpet Cleaning Tests

 The low pile carpet cleaning tests proved to be much less of an issue for both the V7 and V8.
-Each of these vacuums was able to clean up all four debris types to a level of 99% or higher.
+Each of these vacuums were able to clean up all four debris types to a level of 99% or higher.

 Both of these Dyson vacuums showed a strong degree of suction and were able to roll over all four debris types with ease as they sucked them up.